Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 Why Recovery From Endometriosis Excision Surgery Is More Than Physical

-Before PT, I thought healing meant simply "recovering" from surgery.
+Before PT, I thought healing meant simply recovering from surgery.
 I did not realize how much my body had been stuck in survival mode for years.

 When you live with chronic pain long enough, your body learns to brace for it constantly.
 Your muscles tighten before certain movements.
 Your nervous system stays on high alert.
 You start memorizing which activities will hurt, avoiding things you once loved, or mentally preparing yourself for pain before it even happens.